Taking the Mystery out of Google Ads

 Don’t let all the digital marketing lingo, like CTRs and impressions, scare you away from stepping into Google Ads.
 When done well, including monitoring regularly and adjusting as needed, running PPC campaigns can help your business reach its goals quickly and efficiently.
 Hopefully, we’ve taken some of the mystery out of your Google Ad reports.

-Keri Jadrovski is the Communications Coordinator at Katy Dwyer Design, a full-service marketing firm based in the Hudson Valley, NY.
+Keri Jadrovski is the Marketing & Communications Strategist at Katy Dwyer Design, a full-service marketing firm based in the Hudson Valley, NY.
 She enjoys writing relatable, engaging content and helping businesses and organizations tell their stories.
 Connect with Keri on LinkedIn.